about vasilis -

 - In November, 2017 the third and final act of AmbiguA was released.
 It features A. Schoenberg's "Verklarte Nacht", a string sextet in one movement adapted by Vasilis for synthesisers.
 Inspired by a poem by Richard Demhel, Schoenberg composed it in three weeks, at the age of 25.
 It is a perfect showcase of his uncanny skills in classic harmony.
 Clearly rooted in D minor, it often ventures far from this home key, using extreme chromaticism, undermining both conventional harmony and metric boundaries, signalling the new era that Schoenberg pioneered a few years later: the 12-tone, serial music system.

 - Since September, 2017 vasilis is teaching at Art Music School in Athens.
 His classes cover a wide range of subjects, from Music Industry, Copyright Law and Marketing for DIY musicians to Art History, Aesthetics and Music Technology.
-He is also Vice President at the Panhellenic Musicians’ Union.
+Since 2021 he serves as Vice President for the Panhellenic Musicians’ Union.

 Filmography and TV